tcoppex/sparkle/README.md

 - Bitonic Sorting for alpha-blending,
 - Curl Noise,
 - 3D Vector Field,
-- *Structure of Arrays* and *Array of Structures* data layout patterns,
+- *Structure of Arrays* and *Array of Structures* data layout patterns.

-For more image, check the [gallery](https://imgur.com/a/uMMGV)
+For more images, check the [gallery](https://imgur.com/a/uMMGV).

 ## Quickstart